As promised in the previous RDMA post, we gathered some performance data for the RDMA transport. Read and enjoy!

 - Two IBM 8247-22L’s (Power8, 2 sockets * 10 CPUs, hyperthreading turned off)

 - ConnectX4 Infiniband, two connections with 100Gbit each

-dm-zeroas we don’t have fast enough storage available; directly on hardware there was no IO scheduler, within the VM we switched to “noop“.
+dm-zeroas we don’t have fast enough storage available.
+There was no IO scheduler directly on the hardware within the VM we switched to ‘noop‘.

 - Ubuntu Xenial (not officially released at the time of testing)

 Our underlying block devices have some ‘persistent’ (ha!) space at the beginning and the end, to keep the DRBD and filesystem superblocks; the rest in the middle was mapped to